LabyMod/labymod4-api-wiki/docs/pages/server/packets.md

 writes data directory into a ByteBuffer.
 This is a more efficient way of communication and allows for more flexibility in the data that can be sent.

 The downside of this is that it is even more important to read and write packets correctly.
-Because of this, it is recommended to share the classes on the server and client-side.
+Therefore, it is recommended to share the classes on the server and client-side.
 We for example use the `core` artifact, which you will also use, in LabyMod 4.